ComputeRx has you covered with everything from laptop LCD (display/monitor) repairs, to desktop ram upgrades. Below are the services we offer:

 of drive.

 Currently there are 3 main types of mechanical hard drives: IDE(PATA), SATA, and SCSI drives.
-SATA II drives are
+SATA II mechanical drives are right now the standard for desktops & laptops.

-affordable).
-They offer three large
+mechanical drive.
+SSDs offer three large

 advantages over the mechanical drives mentioned: no